Available now to watch online, or listen on the First Thought podcast.

 One hundred years ago next 21 November, over 30 people were killed in three separate events: the assassination of British intelligence agents by Michael Collins’ Squad in the morning, the shooting in reprisal of civilians at a match in Croke Park in the afternoon, and the torture and killing of Dick McKee, Peadar Clancy and Conor Clune at Dublin Castle that night.

-History is turning its gaze on violence and its effects during this turbulent period, and two eminent historians will enlighten us about new perspectives on what happened that day.
-Paul Rouse, Professor at the School of History at University College Dublin and Anne Dolan, Associate Professor of Modern History at Trinity College Dublin will be in conversation with Diarmaid Ferriter, Professor of Modern Irish History at University College Dublin.
+History is turning its gaze on violence and its effects during this turbulent period, and in this video, two eminent historians enlighten us about new perspectives on what happened that day.
+Paul Rouse, Professor at the School of History at University College Dublin and Anne Dolan, Associate Professor of Modern History at Trinity College Dublin are joined in conversation by Diarmaid Ferriter, Professor of Modern Irish History at University College Dublin.

 Planning Your Visit & Your Safety

 Galway International Arts Festival is committed to prioritising your health and safety.
 Please read our COVID-19 Safety Information, and our FAQs, to help you plan your visit.